-A typical layered structure is where the borrowing company which owns the buy to let is owned 100% by another company.
-This company is in turn then owned 100% by our client - ie the SPV is a subsidiary of another company.
+Typically, a layered structure is where the borrowing SPV company (Company B, which owns or is purchasing the buy to let property) is owned 100% by another company (Company A).
+This company is owned 100% by you, the landlord.
+Essentially, this makes the SPV a subsidiary of another company.

-What do lenders think about layered structure ownership?
+What do buy to let lenders think about layered structure ownership?

 Lenders who accept layered ownership generally look for the directors to be the same for each of the companies within the structure.